Dense fog in North India causes massive flight disruptions | Headlines

 According to Flight Information Display System (FIDS) at Delhi airport over 18 flights status are delayed till 12:00 Hrs which majorly operating in north India's airport from Delhi, however arrivals flights are showing on time.
 Flight services were affected at West Bengal's Bagdogra airport for around six hours on Tuesday as dense fog reduced visibility.
 The disruption caused inconvenience to hundreds of passengers.On Tuesday, Vistara, SpiceJet, IndiGo expressed regret for the delay and diversion.

 "Early morning Fog at Delhi has caused massive delays across the network.
-We're trying our best to minimize the inconvenience caused..," IndiGo said on Tuesday.
+We're trying our best to minimize the inconvenience caused..," an airline official said on Tuesday.
 (ANI)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)